lukechampine/us/DEVELOPERS.md

 The contract format has the extension `.contract`.
 It contains the file contract for a particular host, alongside the Merkle roots of each sector that was uploaded to that host via the contract.
-The `Contract` type that encapsulates this format satisfies the `proto.ContractEditor` interface; when a `proto.Uploader` uploads a sector, for example, it calls the `AppendRoot` method of `Contract`, which writes the Merkle root of that sector to the `.contract` file.
+The `Contract` type that encapsulates this format satisfies the `proto.ContractEditor` interface: when a `proto.Uploader` uploads a sector, for example, it calls the `AppendRoot` method of `Contract`, which writes the Merkle root of that sector to the `.contract` file.